-The U.S. Under Secretary of Commerce for Standards and Technology appointed Wilson to a three-year term on the National Institute of Standards and Technology’s Visiting Committee on Advanced Technology.
+From 2015-2017, he served on the National Institute of Standards and Technology’s Visiting Committee on Advanced Technology.
 He also is president of the HBCU-China Scholarship Network.
-In addition, he serves on the boards of the Maryland Cybersecurity Council, the Maryland Longitudinal Data System Center, The Greater Baltimore Committee, the Association of Public and Land-grant Universities, and the Association of American Colleges & Universities.
-In February 2010, President Barack Obama appointed Wilson to the President’s Board of Advisors on HBCUs.
+In addition, he serves on the boards of the Maryland Cybersecurity Council, the Maryland Longitudinal Data System Center, the Greater Baltimore Committee, the Association of Public and Land-grant Universities, and the Association of American Colleges & Universities.
+In February 2010, President Obama appointed Wilson to the President’s Board of Advisors on HBCUs.

-Wilson grew up with 10 siblings on a tenant farm outside of McKinley, Alabama.
-Through hard work, tenacity, and the encouragement of his father and teachers, he became the first person in his family to attend college.
+He grew up with 10 siblings on a tenant farm outside McKinley, Ala., and was the first person in his family to attend college.